7B-Things/push-button-switch/docs/assembly/assemble.md

 ## Step 7: Attaching a Base

-The switch will work fine as it is without a base, but there is no mechanism for mounting the switch.
+The switch will work fine as it is without a base, but there is no mechanism included for mounting the switch.
 Also, the screws that secure the PCB to the switch bottom can sometimes stick out just enough to scratch the surface of a desk.
-Rubber feed can be used on the bottom of the switch in place of a base, but in most cases some sort of base
+Rubber feed can be used on the bottom of the switch in place of a base, but in most cases some sort of base is helpful.

 There are two sample bases included with this design, and it is hoped that the community will develop more over time.
 The switch is designed so that bases can be interchangeable and easy to swap.
-The two sample bases for this design are in the [STL zip file](http://7bindustries.com/static/downloads/push_button_switch/v1/push_button_switch_stl_files.zip).
+There are two sample bases included with this design, and those are in the [STL zip file](http://7bindus/v1/push-button-switch-stl-files.zip).
 The file names are below.

 * sample_base_straight.stl
 * sample_base_flange.stl

 The "straight" base is meant for use on a desktop.
 It has a smooth bottom and no mounting holes other than the 3 used to attach it to the switch bottom.
-An [M2x8mm Socket Head Screw]{Qty:3} screw is used in each of the 3 holes, and tightened with the [1.5mm Hex Wrench]{Qty:1}.
+An [M2x8mm Socket Head Screw]{Qty:3} screw is used in each of the 3 holes, and are tightened with the [1.5mm Hex Wrench]{Qty:1}.
 The following image highlights the mounting holes in the switch bottom and the matching holes in the base.

 ![Base Mounting Holes in Bottom with Matching Holes In Base](../images/assembly_base_mounting_holes_in_bottom_and_matching_holes_in_base.jpg)

-The following image shows the straight base (orange) attached to a switch.
+The following images show the straight base (orange) attached to a switch.

 ![Straight Base Attached to Switch Bottom](../images/assembly_straight_base_attached_to_bottom.jpg)
 ![Switch with Straight Base Attached on a Desktop](../images/assembly_switch_with_straight_base_attached_on_a_desktop.jpg)

-If the screws to not tighten and pull the base up to the switch bottom, make sure that you installed the captive nuts properly per the instructions on the [Captive Nut Instructions](../mechanical/captive_nuts.md).
+If the screws to not tighten and pull the base up to the switch bottom, make sure that you installed the captive nuts properly in the switch bottom per the instructions in the [Captive Nut Instructions](../mechanical/captive_nuts.md).

 The "flange" base has a lip that runs around the outside of the switch with holes all around it.
 The intention is for the flange to make it easier to mount the switch to a wheelchair or a bed.